Key takeaways

 Traction devices

 Penile extenders are traction devices that you strap to your flaccid penis and wear for an extended period (usually several hours a day).
 This may result in an increase in the length of the penis, although it could take months to see results.
-Any increase in the size of your penis with a traction device will likely be in length only, not in girth.
-Be careful with how you use these devices, as they require training to ensure you are using them safely.

 One device in particular was developed to treat a condition called Peyronie’s disease, which causes scarring and sometimes bending and pain in the penis.
 The device, known as RestoreX, is a medical device registered with the FDA that has been shown in clinical trials to straighten bent penises.
-If you don’t have a bend in your penis that a healthcare provider believes is consistent with Peyronie’s disease, it probably won’t be of much use.

 Vacuum pumps

-Penis pumps (vacuum devices that encourage blood flow into the penis) may help you get an erection—they're sometimes used to treat erectile dysfunction—but they are unlikely to permanently make your penis bigger.
+Penis pumps (vacuum devices that encourage blood flow into the penis) may help you get an erection — they're sometimes used to treat erectile dysfunction — but they are unlikely to permanently make your penis bigger.

 In one small study, 37 men used penis pumps for 20 minutes, three times a week, over the course of six months.
-Researchers found that the participants' average penis length increased by only 0.3 cm but couldn’t say for sure that the increase was the result of the device they were testing.
-The treatment was only 10% effective, and only 30% of the patients said they were satisfied.
-Side effects included temporary numbness and bruising.
+Researchers found that the participants' average penis length increased by only 0.3 cm, but they couldn’t say for sure that the increase was the result of the device they were testing.

 Cock rings

 Cock rings sit at the base of the penis and hold blood in during an erection.
-This can make an erection firmer and longer lasting.
-Cock rings may work well in tandem with penis pumps to maintain an erection, however, they will not permanently increase the size of your penis.
-Be careful not to use them for too long (more than 30 minutes), as prolonged use can lead to tissue damage in the penis.
+This can make an erection firmer and longer-lasting.
+Cock rings may work well in tandem with penis pumps to maintain an erection; however, they will not permanently increase the size of your penis.

 Penis enlargement surgery

-Surgeons offer a variety of surgical procedures to enlarge the penis, from injecting the penis with fat or fillers to cutting the suspensory ligament, which runs from your lower abdomen to your penis, causing the penis hang lower and seem longer.
+Surgeons offer a variety of surgical procedures to enlarge the penis, from injecting the penis with fat or fillers to cutting the suspensory ligament, which runs from your lower abdomen to your penis, causing the penis to hang lower and seem longer.
 Surgeons can even insert a flexible or inflatable implant.

-These procedures are expensive and potentially dangerous.
-One 2019 study found surgery or penile augmentation to be ineffective and carry a high risk of unwanted side effects.
-Furthermore, participants who underwent counseling regarding their penile size ultimately did not want to pursue further intervention because the counseling helped address their concerns.
+Interestingly, many participants who underwent counseling regarding their penile size ultimately did not want to pursue further intervention because the counseling helped address their concerns.

 Lifestyle changes